Find Affordable College Courses

 86 Yearly Graduations

 The 9th most popular school in the country for educational/instructional technology majors who are seeking their master's degree is Towson University.
 Each year, around 21,900 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $7,100 per year, while in-state graduate students, on average, pay $8,280 per year.
-For the 2020-2021 academic year, 86 master's degrees were handed out to educational/instructional technology majors at Towson.
-Around 14% of these students were from an underrepresented racial-ethnic group, and 86% were women.
+The average in-state tuition for full-time undergraduates is $7,382 per year, while in-state graduate students, on average, pay $9,108 per year.
+During the most recent year for which we have data, 86 people received their master's degree in educational/instructional technology from Towson.
+Of these students, 92% were women and 16% were members of underrepresented racial-ethnic groups.

 86 Yearly Graduations

 The 9th most popular school in the country for educational/instructional technology majors who are seeking their master's degree is The University of Texas Rio Grande Valley.
 Each year, around 32,400 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $7,857 per year, while in-state graduate students, on average, pay $7,002 per year.
-During the 2020-2021 academic year, 86 people received their master's degree in educational/instructional technology from UT Rio Grande Valley.
-Of these students, 73% were women and 83% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $7,637 per year, while in-state graduate students, on average, pay $6,948 per year.
+During the most recent year for which we have data, 86 people received their master's degree in educational/instructional technology from UT Rio Grande Valley.
+Around 80% of these students were from an underrepresented racial-ethnic group, and 61% were women.

 #11